Where Can I Sell My Greeting Cards?

 Local Grocery Stores

 Portland is known for clean eating, farmers markets, and co-ops.
-Oftentimes these local grocers also sell home goods and greeting cards.
+Oftentimes these local grocers also sell custom greeting cards and home goods.
 Here are a couple that are definitely worth looking into:

 • New Seasons: One of Oregon’s freshest and beloved local grocery, New Seasons is happy to work with all kinds of local artisans.
 Check out their submission process here.